 - If you are seeking to migrate to SYDNEY, you must have net personal and business assets (refer point 3 above) of at least $1.3 million.

-- If DIBP have previously refused to grant you a business skills, business employment or Business Innovation & Investment visa, or has cancelled such a visa, NSW may not sponsor you for a provisional visa unless you can show mitigating circumstances.
+If DIBP have previously refused to grant you a business skills, business employment or Business Innovation & Investment visa, or has canceled such a visa, NSW may not sponsor you for a provisional visa unless you can show mitigating circumstances.

 - The ownership share must be at least 51% with turnover of less than A$400,000 per annum, or 30% of a business with turnover of more than A$400,000 per annum, or 10% of a publicly-listed company